Study Abroad and Dual Degree Programs

 Columbia Law School offers students the opportunity to enrich their understanding of law, language, culture, and governance in a global context through enrollment in one of more than 25 overseas academic programs offered by some of the world’s leading centers of legal scholarship.

 These programs allow Columbia Law School students to fully immerse themselves in a foreign academic experience while still earning credit toward their Columbia J.D.
-Select study abroad programs offer CLS students additional degrees, certificates, internship opportunities, and/or expense stipends.
+Select study abroad programs offer CLS students additional degrees, certificates, and/or internship opportunities.
 Columbia’s study abroad portfolio can be divided into three groups:

 The Global Alliance Programs, created in collaboration with world-renowned law faculties in Amsterdam, Oxford, and Paris, are also distinctive.
 They are defined by a structured engagement with a cohort of students from those partner schools and a curricular specialization in one of three fields: international criminal law, law and finance, and global business law and governance.
 Students spend one semester abroad, however, in the Paris and Amsterdam programs, are able to earn an additional graduate degree and/or certificate at no additional cost.